 The punk tees and people lookbooks.
 Top left; Clash Topper Headon wearing Bruce Lee enter the dragon tee, Joan Jett Joan Jett wearing her own customized Sex Pistols tee, Joe Strummer wearing Elvis’s heartbreak hotel tee, Sid Vicious wearing ripped two cowboys tee (Malcolm McLaren & Vivienne Westwood), Johnny Ramone wearing classic Mickey Mouse printed tee late 1970s, Joe the Clash wearing Clash Time Square tee.
 Johnny Rotten wearing God Save the Queen tee, Johnny Thunders wearing tee from Seditionaries’, Vivienne Westwood wearing rapist tee, Topper Headon the Clash wearing the striped tee, Mick the Clash wearing Clash promotion tee, Blondie wearing Pop Eye tee from the late 1970s and Legs McNeill wearing Ramones tee.

 Punk started with a proclamation and an embrace of discord.
 In America, early punk was a middle-class youth movement, a reaction against the boredom of mainstream culture.
-However, in England, it was begun by working-class youths decrying a declining economy and rising unemployment, chiding the hypocrisy of the rich, and refuting the notion of reform.
-Early punk sought to tear apart consumer goods, royalty, and sociability; and it sought to destroy the idols of the bourgeoisie.
-Recommended post that highlights a scene that punk evolved from in New York ” All tomorrows parties, Billy Name and the Factory”
+However, in England, it was begun by working-class youths decrying a declining economy and rising unemployment, criticizing the hypocrisy of the rich, and refuting the notion of reform.
+Early punk sought to tear apart consumer goods, royalty, and sociability; and it tried to destroy the idols of the bourgeoisie.
+Recommended post that highlights a scene that punk evolved from in New York ” All tomorrows parties, Billy Name and the Factory.”

-In the dictionaries, punk was defined as many things and none of them was anything to do with a musical movement, and all the definitions used to describe it were negative.
-Punk was, in fact, a musical movement that most people over twenty-one could not understand.
+In dictionaries, punk defined many things, none had anything to do with a musical movement, and all the definitions used to describe it were harmful.
+Punk was, in fact, an artistic movement that most people over twenty-one could not understand.
 Punk was more than a youth movement of the late 70’s only to be characterized by anti-establishment as slogans and outrageous clothes and hairstyle.
 The years 1975-79 were a time of intense personal creativity shared in America and Britain, mostly manifested in the USA by the music while in Britain, the focus was broader.
 People pushed the boundaries of fashion, graphics, and design.
 Punk raw and freshness divided young and the older generation in two.
 Punk provoked the established and soon became seen by older people as a threat to society; at a point, punk regarded as the biggest threat to the English society by Prime Minister Thatcher.

 The tees, from top, left; The Damned, God Save the Queen (artist Jamie Reid Queen Elizabeth II), The Boys tee from Sex, Ramones tee 1977 Kings Road, two cowboys tee (artist Tom O ‘Finland), two tits from Sex, Vive le Rock tee from Sex, Never mind the bullocks, inside out print (Westwood) Jamie Reid; God Save the Queen version (Jamie Reid Queen Elizabeth II), Union Jack Anarchy in the U.K. Jamie Reid, red over-print tee from Sex, zipper pillowcase tee from Sex Westwood, Chaos (Bernard Rhodes and Sex Pistols) & The Olivier Twist Manifesto tee Malcolm McLaren Classic punk tee boards Kenneth buddha Jeans.

 With their spiked hair, black studded leather jackets, ripped jeans, bondage trousers and messages of rebellion and anarchy punks from the 1970s probably never could imagine the influence punk would have 40 years later.
-The punk style created from the -70s at Malcolm McLaren and Vivienne Westwood’s Kings Road boutique and images of The Sex Pistols to examples of punk’s impact on haute couture and designers such as Helmut Lang, Miuccia Prada, Alexander McQueen, and John Galliano.
-Music genre such as grunge would hardly exist today without the influence of the raw sound and energy of bands playing and writing punk songs as the Ramones, the Clash or the Sex Pistols.
-However, most of all was the punk celebration of DIY and creativity, not being afraid to be brave in yourself-presentation and in your creative music, the art of fashion statement.
-Punk was all about challenging the establishment.
+The punk style created from the -70s at Malcolm McLaren and Vivienne Westwood’s Kings Road boutique and images of The Sex Pistols to examples of Punk’s impact on haute couture and designers such as Helmut Lang, Miuccia Prada, Alexander McQueen, and John Galliano.
+Music genre such as grunge would hardly exist today without the influence of the raw sound and energy of bands playing and writing punk songs were the Ramones, the Clash and the Sex Pistols.
+However, Punk a celebration of DIY and creativity, not afraid braveness or outsider, the self-confidence came.
+Naturally, most people shocked and fearful of the unknown, music noisy and fashion obscure and vulgar Punk culture was anti-establishment.
 A short film about 1970s punk tees history

-The early 1970s punk movement has contributed and influenced to more than just music and fashion; politically punk culture view upon consumerism and capitalism influenced and evolved into one of the most powerful political forces in North America and Europe, making its presence felt in the Battle of Seattle (1999), Quebec City (2001), EarthFirst!
+The early 1970s punk movement contributed more than music and fashion; politically the punk culture anti-consumerism and the conservatism of Thatcher’s brutality.
+And not afraid of any confrontation with police or governments an attitude “I don’t care”.
+The culture evolved into powerful political forces in North America and Europe, it continued with the Grunge culture and making its presence felt in the Battle of Seattle (1999), Quebec City (2001), EarthFirst!
 Reclaim the Streets, and in a variety of anti-corporate movements.
-If you’re in New York this summer do not miss the brand-new exhibition, “Punk: Chaos to Couture,” that opens on May 9 and runs through August 14, 2013, The Costume Institute of The Metropolitan Museum of Art.
+If you’re in New York do not miss the brand-new exhibition, “Punk: Chaos to Couture,” that opens on May 9 and runs through August 14, 2013, The Costume Institute of The Metropolitan Museum of Art.